Table of Contents

 +1 (208) 746-2221

-The Salmon River’s crystal clear waters are home to enough Rocky Mountain Cutthroat and Rainbow trout to lure fly-fishers from all over the country.
-Tight Lines offers patient instruction on six-day drift-boat trips on the Middle Fork of the Salmon.
+Home to a plethora of Rocky Mountain Cutthroat and Rainbow trout, the crystal-clear waters of the Salmon River have attracted fly-fishers from across the nation.
+Tight Lines offers six-day drift-boat trips on the Middle Fork of the Salmon.

 Tight Lines Inc.